-$^{^{24}}$ For this no documentation (in the strict sense) can be offered-a point of great importance, to be discussed shortly.
+24 For this no documentation (in the strict sense) can be offered-a point of great importance, to be discussed shortly.

-This content downloaded from 194.230.147.0 on Mon, 27 Sep 2021 07:20:53 UTC All use subject to https://about.jstor.org/terms telian axiom that "things can be said to be in many different senses" was not a commonplace in its own day, but a revolutionary discovery.25 Before Aristotle and after Parmenides all the great system-builders-Empedocles, Anaxagoras, the atomists, and Plato himself-had taken it for granted that being had one, and just one sense, whose cardinal feature was changelessness.26 What Plato did was to draw up a far more systematic, more thoughtful and thought-provoking list of conditions which anything must satisfy if it can be said to be in the strict sense of the word, a list which was purely conservative in making changelessness definitive of being, but which broke with Ionian and Italian physiologia by rehabilitating the Eleatic inference 27 that only the "bodiless" $(\dot{a}\sigma\dot{\omega}\mu a\tau o\nu)^{28}$ is wholly real.
+telian axiom that "things can be said to be in many different senses" was not a commonplace in its own day, but a revolutionary discovery.25 Before Aristotle and after Parmenides all the great system-builders-Empedocles, Anaxagoras, the atomists, and Plato himself-had taken it for granted that being had one, and just one sense, whose cardinal feature was changelessness.26 What Plato did was to draw up a far more systematic, more thoughtful and thought-provoking list of conditions which anything must satisfy if it can be said to be in the strict sense of the word, a list which was purely conservative in making changelessness definitive of being, but which broke with Ionian and Italian physiologia by rehabilitating the Eleatic inference 27 that only the "bodiless" $(\dot{a}\sigma\dot{\omega}\mu\alpha\tau\sigma\nu)^{28}$ is wholly real.
 Plato did not thereby revert to the Eleatic view that the sensible world is wholly unreal.
 His view was a Degrees-of-Reality theory which permitted him, in compliance with his native tongue, to say that sensible things are.29 as logical subjects of assertions of ex-